Pharylon/28byj-48-Driver-For-Raspberry-Pi/README.md

 Pretty much what it says on the tin.

 Arguments are:
-* -w for time to wait between steps in seconds (so, lower number equals faster turning).
+* -w, --wait: Ttime to wait between steps in seconds (so, lower number equals faster turning).
 Default is 0.001
-* -cc to spin it counter clockwise.
+* -cc, --counterclockwise: Switch to spin it counter clockwise.
 Default is clockwise.
+* -s, --steps: Number of steps to take.
+Default is 500, which is roughly one revolution.
+* -v, --verbose: If set to true, it will print to the console which pins are being enabled/disabled.
-* --help to see this information again!
+* -h, --help: See this information again!